panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/react-ref-dom-child-zztlg5?file=/src/Parent.jsx)

 Is this code working?
-Open the [demo](https://codesandbox.io/s/react-ref-dom-child-zztlg5?file=/src/Parent.jsx) and you'll see that after mounting `elementRef.current` contains `undefined`. `<Parent>` wasn't able to access the DOM element from the child component.
+Open the [demo](https://codesandbox.io/s/react-ref-dom-child-zztlg5?file=/src/Parent.jsx) and you'll see that after mounting `elementRef.current` contains `undefined`. `<Parent>` couldn't access the DOM element from the child component.

 ![React ref as prop does not work](./diagrams/ref-prop.svg)